apache/spark/docs/quick-start.md

 }
 {% endhighlight %}

 This program just counts the number of lines containing 'a' and the number containing 'b' in the Spark README.
-Note that you'll need to replace $YOUR_SPARK_HOME with the location where Spark is installed.
+Note that you'll need to replace YOUR_SPARK_HOME with the location where Spark is installed.
 Unlike the earlier examples with the Spark shell, which initializes its own SparkContext, we initialize a SparkContext as part of the program.

-We pass the SparkContext constructor four arguments, the type of scheduler we want to use (in this case, a local scheduler), a name for the application, the directory where Spark is installed, and a name for the jar file containing the application's code.
-The final two arguments are needed in a distributed setting, where Spark is running across several nodes, so we include them for completeness.
-Spark will automatically ship the jar files you list to slave nodes.
+We pass the SparkContext constructor a SparkConf object which contains information about our application.
+We also call sc.addJar to make sure that when our application is launched in cluster mode, the jar file containing it will be shipped automatically to worker nodes.

 This file depends on the Spark API, so we'll also include an sbt configuration file, `simple.sbt` which explains that Spark is a dependency.
 This file also adds a repository that Spark depends on:

 {% highlight scala %}
 name := "Simple Project"